 But low ratio could be an indication for inefficient coding, which is a precondition for bad SEO performance.
-In this situation, you need to make sure that you code is efficient and readable by crawlers.
+In this situation, you need to make sure that your code is efficient and readable by crawlers.

 Here’s how to do that:

 - Check if your HTML code is valid – You can do that on http://validator.w3.org/.
-Invalid html can cause issues for crawlers and users.
+Invalid HTML can cause issues for crawlers and users.
 Remove all invalid code.

-- Remove any unnecessary code – huge white spaces, lots of tabs, comments and pings: they all result in creating a big amount of code on the page.
+- Remove any unnecessary code – huge white spaces, lots of tabs, comments, and pings: they all result in creating a big amount of code on the page.